 25.06. – Artists' Use of Human Being

 28.06. – Presentations & Discussion

-Yutaka Makino was born in Tochigi, Japan, in 1976.
-He studied Earth Science, Computer Music and Visual Arts in Japan, Europe, and the USA.
-He lives and works in Berlin.
-Based on research in phenomenology, experimental psychology, psycho/acoustics, social sciences, and system theory, Makino tests the process of perception in performances and installation works.
-His works provide visually and acoustically conditioned environments which make different modes of perception tangible to the perceivers and provoke reflection on the act of perception.
+Yutaka Makino was born in Tochigi, Japan in 1976.
+He studied Earth science, computer music and visual arts in Japan, the Netherlands and the USA.
+Since 2010, he lives and works in Berlin.
+On the basis of research into areas such as phenomenology, experimental psychology, psychoacoustics, neuroscience and systems theory, Makino probes the processes of perception in experimental setups.
+His performances and installations provide acoustically and visually conditioned environments that make processes of perception tangible to the perceivers and provoke reflection on the acts of perception.